jacentino/SqlFun/README.md

 * Compliance with FP paradigm

 ## How it works
-Most of us think about data access code as a sparate layer.
+Most of us think about data access code as a separate layer.
 We don't like to spread SQL queries across all the application.
 Better way is to build an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.

 ### Prerequisites